alexsun07/moe_benchmark/tune_aiter_fused_moe.md

 find `aiter/configs/untuned_fmoe.csv`

-type the config you need
+type the config you need.
+Please note that the token max number is 1024

 for example